ahmd-waheed/ahmd-waheed.github.io/_posts/2024-09-30-Navigator.md

 All goals were successfully met!
 Due to the reproducible and empowering intent of the project, all CAD designs, alongside the complete quadcopter 3D model can be found on <a href="https://grabcad.com/library/navigator-3" target="_blank">GrabCAD</a>.
 The final weight of quadcopter came out to be 806g.

 ![Wire Management](/assets/img/navigator/navigator-wire-management.jpg)
-_Snug and Well Thought Out Wiring Scheme for High Speed Flights_
+_Snug and well thought out wiring scheme for high speed flights_

 Just like the top plate, the GPS mount and Jetson protection cage designed for the project had salient features.
 The GPS mount required a clear view of the sky while ensuring minimal vibrations and drag at high speeds.
 The protection cage was designed to be breakable and modular in fashion.
 Breakable for high resilience and modular for easier replacements and easy access to the underlying Jetson Nano.
 The design provided excellent performance in protecting the processing unit during test flights.